The Inclusion Team

-SENCo stands for Special Needs Coordinator, the title Inclusion Leader is used because we see inclusion as an integral part of our school and Mrs Read-Law has an important strategic leadership role in the school.
+SENCo stands for Special Educational Needs Coordinator.
+The title Inclusion Leader is used because we see inclusion as an integral part of our school and Miss Turner has an important strategic leadership role in the school.
 We prioritise equal opportunities and the inclusion of all.
-Our focus as a school is to enable all children to achieve their best and be happy independent learners.
+Our focus as a school is to enable all children to achieve their best and be happy, independent learners.

 a.
 Knowing the individual pupils well to make sure that provision is personalised and that pupils are involved whenever possible.

 b.
 Working with families, to find out about their child (as you know your child best), as well as offering guidance about how to support your child at home.